Gliafy/GE-Retro-Project/README.md

 # What We Are Most Proud Of
 1) We are mostly proud of the groovy and random environment we achieved with the kitchen setting.
-2) We are also proud of how we can interact with more than one thing (see interactables).
+2) We are also proud of how we created multiple interactable assets.

 # What We Learned
 1) How to make the scene work with a VR Headset.